canonical/snapcraft/docs/debug.md

 * Attempting to read files outside of `SNAP`, `SNAP_DATA` and `SNAP_USER_DATA`.
-This usually happens if your program is looking for something that isn't shipped by your snap or it is trying to look for it in the wrong place (eg, typing a `SNAP_` variable, evaluating `PATH` or hardcoded path).
+This usually happens if your program is looking for something that isn't shipped by your snap or it is trying to look for it in the wrong place (e.g., typing a `SNAP_` variable, evaluating `PATH` or hardcoded path).
 Fixes are similar to the above.
 * Attempting to use `/var/tmp`'.
 The program should be adjusted to use `TMPDIR` or `/tmp`
 * Attempting to use `/run`.
 The program should be adjusted to use